-By defrosting your fridge freezer, you can improve its efficiency and clear space for extra food.
-Our guide on defrosting highlights some common mistakes and reveals how often the job needs doing.
+Some see it as a chore, but defrosting your fridge freezer can help to improve its efficiency, not to mention clearing space for extra food.
+Our guide reveals common defrosting mistakes and highlights how often this job needs doing.

-Many modern fridges and freezers arrive with an auto-defrost setting that can save you some time, but older alternatives aren't always so well-equipped.
-Keep scrolling for some top tips on defrosting your fridge freezer.
+Many modern fridges and freezers have an auto-defrost setting or come with frost-free technology that can save you some time, but older alternatives aren't always so well-equipped.
+Read on for some top tips on defrosting your fridge freezer.

-Unlike frost-free models, static fridge freezers need to be manually defrosted occasionally.
+Unlike frost-free models, static fridge freezers need to be manually defrosted.
 It might not be a particularly fun task, but it's an important one.

 It can help with nasty smells, too.
-By defrosting a fridge freezer, you'll be able to scrub down the sides of the fridge freezer that might have previously been unreachable.
-You'll be able to squeeze more food into an ice-free fridge freezer, too.
+By defrosting your fridge freezer, you'll be able to scrub down the sides of the fridge freezer that might have previously been unreachable.
+You'll be able to squeeze more food in once all the ice has been removed, too.

 It makes sense to plan ahead.
 Knowing when you're going to get the job done means you can eat your freezer food rather than try and find a place to store it all on the day.
 Cleaning your freezer on a cooler day means the food you've removed will stay cold for longer.

-If you need a place to store food while defrosting your fridge freezer, use a cooler box.
-After the fridge freezer is switched off, it won't take long for the temperature to warm up, even if the door stays closed.
+If you need to turn your fridge freezer off to defrost, then you'll need a place to store food while defrosting your fridge freezer.
+A cooler box is a good idea.
+After your fridge freezer is switched off, it won't take long for the temperature to warm up, even if the door stays closed.
 Once you switch the appliance back on, our tests have found that the fastest models will take several hours to cool down, while the slowest models will take well over 12 hours.

 The first step is an obvious one – turn off your fridge freezer and let it defrost on its own.
 Despite what you may have read elsewhere, it's best to avoid using a hairdryer or other electrical products to speed up the process of removing ice as it poses a safety risk.

-If you're hammering away at an ice block at the back of your fridge freezer, make sure you don't accidentally chip the back of the freezer wall.
+Don't use a sharp implement to remove ice, and If you're hammering away at an ice block at the back of your fridge freezer, make sure you don't accidentally chip the back of the freezer wall.
 Doing so could potentially cause the refrigerant to leak out.
-Don't use a sharp implement, either – try using a plastic ice scraper instead.
+Use a plastic ice scraper instead.

 After all of the ice has thawed, finish off by cleaning the inside of the fridge freezer with some warm water and a drop of detergent.
 You can wipe it clean with dry towels before you switch it back on and put your food back inside.